aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 ![IAM-policy](./images/iam-policy-evaluation.png)

 Having an `Allow` to a particular API operation from the Role (i.e. Session Policy) does not necessarily imply that API operation will succeed.
 As depicted above, **Deny** may result due to another evaluation stage in the logic; for example a restrictive permission boundary or an explicit `Deny` at the Resource or SCP (account) level.
-SCPs are used extensively as a guardrailing mechanism in the Architecture, and are discussed in a later section.
+SCPs are used extensively as a guardrailing mechanism in the *AWS Secure Environment Architecture*, and are discussed in a later section.

 ###	Root Authorization
 Root credentials for individual accounts in an AWS organization may be created on demand via a password reset process on the unique account email address; however, the *AWS Secure Environment Architecture* specifically denies this via SCP.
 Root credentials authorize all actions for all AWS services and for all resources in the account (except anything denied by SCPs).
 There are some actions which only root has the capability to perform which are found within the [AWS online documentation][root].
 These are typically rare operations (e.g. creation of X.509 keys), and should not be required in the normal course of business.
 Any root credentials, if ever they need to be created, should be handled with extreme diligence, with U2F MFA enabled.